 I.D.
 Resources I.D.1.
 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
-(Core) I.D.1.a) At the primary clinical site, the program must provide each fellow with: I.D.1.a).(1) a designated work area; (Core) I.D.1.a).(2) an individual computer with access to hospital and laboratory information systems, electronic health records, and the i Internet; ^(Core) I.D.1.a).(3) an individual light microscope and access to a multi- headed light microscope for rotations on which microscopic evaluations account for a major portion of the clinical experience; ^(Core) I.D.1.a).(4) photomicroscopy and gross imaging technology; (Core) I.D.1.a).(5) radiographic imaging technology, when applicable to specimen type; and, ^(Core) I.D.1.a).(6) access to updated teaching materials, such as interesting case files and archived conference materials, or study sets, such as glass slides and virtual study sets, encompassing the core curriculum areas of anatomic and/or clinical pathology, as matches the program's specialty concentration. ^(Core) I.D.1.b) There must be office space, meeting rooms, and laboratory space to support patient care-related teaching, educational, and research activities, and clinical service work. ^(Core) I.D.1.c) Clinical material related to the subspecialty area of the fellowship must be provided. ^(Core) I.D.1.c).(1) Clinical material must be indexed so as to permit retrieval of archived records by specified organ and/or diagnosis in a timely manner. ^(Core) I.D.1.c).(2) Indexes of usual and unusual cases, course and seminar materials, microscopic slide collections augmented by images, museum specimens for the study of conditions continually their peak ab ability to mee Access to for fellows are w stored.
-Food and Intent: Care of patients within a hospital or health system occurs hrough the day and night.
-Such care requires that fellows function at ilities, which requires the work environment to provide them with the et their basic needs within proximity of their clinical responsibilities. od and rest are examples of these basic needs, which must be met while vorking.
-Fellows should have access to refrigeration where food may be should be available when fellows are required to be in the hospital est facilities are necessary, even when overnight call is not required, to I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; ^(Core) I.D.2.a) access to food while on duty; ^(Core) I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: I.D.1.d) Laboratories must be equipped to perform or provide access to all tests that are required for the education of fellows , as well as special neuropathologic procedures, including ultrastructural, histochemical, immunopathologic, and molecular and genomic techniques. ^(Core) and diseases not frequently encountered in routine necropsy, and surgical specimens should be readily available to the program for educational purposes. ^(Detail)
+(Core) I.D.1.a) At the primary clinical site, the program must provide each fellow with: I.D.1.a).(1) a designated work area; (Core) I.D.1.a).(2) an individual computer with access to hospital and laboratory information systems, electronic health records, and the i Internet; (Core) I.D.1.a).(3) an individual light microscope and access to a multi- headed light microscope for rotations on which microscopic evaluations account for a major portion of the clinical experience; (Core) I.D.1.a).(4) photomicroscopy and gross imaging technology; (Core) I.D.1.a).(5) radiographic imaging technology, when applicable to specimen type; and, (Core) I.D.1.a).(6) access to updated teaching materials, such as interesting case files and archived conference materials, or study sets, such as glass slides and virtual study sets, encompassing the core curriculum areas of anatomic and/or clinical pathology, as matches the program's specialty concentration.
+(Core) l.D.1.b) There must be office space, meeting rooms, and laboratory space to support patient care-related teaching, educational, and research activities, and clinical service work.
+(Core) I.D.1.c) Clinical material related to the subspecialty area of the fellowship must be provided.
+(Core) I.D.1.c).(1) Clinical material must include a variety of pediatric pathology material that includes autopsy, surgical pathology, perinatal, and clinical pathology samples.
+(Core)

+I.D.1.c).(2) Clinical material must be indexed so as to permit retrieval of archived records by specified organ and/or diagnosis in a timely manner.
+(Detail) l.D.1.d) Laboratories must perform or provide access to all tests required for the education of fellows.
+(Core) Laboratories must be equipped to perform tests required for the education of fellows.
+(Core) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: I.D.2.a) access to food while on duty; (Core) l.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)